Local Directory Overview

 Self-hosting

 Some organizations want or need to self-host all of the components in their authorization solution.
-The smallest Aserto deployment is the Aserto Sidecar, but for organizations that want to use a relational directory without relying on the hosted Aserto Directory, this model is appropriate.
+The smallest Aserto deployment is the Edge Authorizer, but for organizations that want to use a relational directory without relying on the hosted Aserto Directory, this model is appropriate.

 Deployment

-The easiest way to deploy the Local Directory is via a helm chart that includes a Sidecar as well as a Local Console, described next.
+The easiest way to deploy the Local Directory is via the Aserto helm chart described next.